Archive for the 'Poetry' Category

 ~This is a lament in the classic sense, best sung slowly and a cappella.
 I’m still tweaking the words to this song, begun in my damp notebook on the Jacobite battle line at Culloden.
 I find the melody properly haunting and while it’s kind of overly-sentimental and cliche, I think that’s OK for a lament.

 The battlefield memorial at Culloden is a very different place than, say, Gettsyburg.
-While there are plenty of tourists, it is not a small town unto itself, no bustling commercial enterprise.
+While there are plenty of tourists, Culloden is not a small town unto itself: no bustling commercial enterprise.
 There are no t-shirt and knife shops or “Rebel Annie’s House of Pancakes”.

 It is not littered with a hundred statues and monuments to fallen heros.
-Just a few flags, one large stone cairn and the small rock marking “the well of the dead” and the bracken, and the sky and the chilly moors of Scotland.
+Just a few flags, one large stone cairn and the small rock marking “The well of the dead” and the bracken they had to fight their way through, and the sky and the chilly moors of Scotland.
 But if you close your eyes and let yourself grow still… the wind in both places sounds just the same.

 The title refers to a stanza from a verse I ended up taking out, but really for me is the essence of what the song is about: